 Sedation Dentistry – Jupiter, FL

 Your Comfort Comes First

-Why Choose South Florida Oral & Maxillofacial Surgery for Sedation Dentistry?
+Why Choose South Florida Oral & Maxillofacial Surgery For Sedation Dentistry?

 - Office of Oral Surgeons All Certified in General Anesthesia

-- 4 Highly-Skilled Oral Surgeons Under One Roof
+- Highly-Skilled Oral Surgeons Under One Roof

 Local anesthetic is used to numb any area we intend to treat so that a patient doesn’t feel physical discomfort while in the chair.
 In many cases, we first apply it topically, and then the rest is administered using an injection.
 Our team strives to make this part of a procedure as comfortable as possible, and we use anesthetic conservatively so a patient doesn’t have to deal with hours of lasting numbness after an appointment.

-Nitrous Oxide Sedation
+Nitrous Oxide Dental Sedation

 The type of general anesthesia we use is similar to the kind utilized during extensive surgery, in that it enables a patient to quickly fall asleep and stay unconscious throughout an entire procedure, waking up with no memory of it afterward.
 However, ours is much gentler by comparison, meaning it’s easier for patients to wake up, plus they won’t experience as much grogginess or confusion, helping them begin their recovery even faster.
 All of our oral surgeons have been certified by the Florida Board of Dentistry for General Anesthesia.
 This ensures that you receive the best treatment by our highly-educated dental professionals.